Editor’s Note: This post has been updated with new links and content to better serve our readers.

-Like with any ecommerce system, I recommend following the platform’s guidelines if possible.
+Like with any eCommerce system, I recommend following the platform’s guidelines if possible.
 If you add the Google Analytics tracking code directly to your codebase when you update themes, it could override that customization.
-Having it installed properly will also ensure all your eCommerce data is being passed through.
+A proper installation will also ensure all your eCommerce data is passing through.

-Step 1: Login to your Google Analytics account and under tracking info., find “tracking code”.
+Step 1: Login to your Google Analytics account.
+Under tracking info, find “tracking code”.

 Step 3: Paste your tracking code from Step 1 into the field labeled “Google Analytics Account”.

-Step 4: Check Enhanced Ecommerce and make sure you set that up in Google Analytics as mentioned above.
+Step 4: Double-check Enhanced ECommerce.
+Make sure you set that up in Google Analytics as mentioned above.

 Step 5: Verify everything is working correctly using Google Analytics Real Time reports.
-As you can see here, there are only 4 people visiting Hammock Town.
+As you can see here, there are only four people visiting Hammock Town.

 Setting Up Google Analytics for WordPress

-WordPress is a super popular platform as well, especially if you run a blog or content site (but also for ecommerce or otherwise).
-So, let’s also walk through setting up Google Analytics for WordPress.
+WordPress is a super popular platform as well, especially if you run a blog or content site (but also for eCommerce or otherwise).
+So, let’s walk through setting up Google Analytics for WordPress.

-Step 1: Login to your Google Analytics account and under tracking info., find “tracking code”.
+Step 1: Login to your Google Analytics account.
+Under tracking information, find “tracking code”.